-Financial instruments that potentially subject the Company to concentration of credit risks consist principally of cash and short term investments.
+Financial instruments that potentially subject the Company to concentration of credit risks include cash and short term investments.
 The Company places its cash and short term investments with high credit quality financial institutions.
-Short term investments are held in fixed rate securities.
+Short term investments are generally held in fixed rate securities.
 Concentration of credit risks with respect to receivables is limited.